Jérémie Jung is a French photographer with an interest for the Baltic area, a corner of Europe with a high cultural and geopolitical tension.

 on his Estonian work entitled "Au Large du Temps

 " was published in April 2018 (Imogene Editions

 ).
 In 2019, his work on the Russian-Estonian and the Seto identity border was exhibited at the Rencontres d'Arles

 Jérémie Jung's work is represented by the agency Signatures, maison de photographes since 2013.

-Born in 1980, Jérémie Jung has a degree from the Faculté des Arts Plastiques de Strasbourg and also was trained as a photojournalist at l'EMI-CFD in Paris.
+Jung has a degree from the Faculté des Arts Plastiques de Strasbourg (France, 2002) and also was trained as a photojournalist at l'EMI-CFD (Paris, 2011).